-4. The property of lan Wilson, a very experienced farmer and elected MP for Santo is on the banks of the Sarakata River, inland from Luganville.
+4. Experienced male farmer, inland from Luganville.
 We spoke to his son who has taken over the goats and other aspects of farming.
-As well as goats he has gardens, pigs, and milling timber for sale to Santo Veneer.
-They have another property called South Santo Cattle Project.
+As well as goats he has gardens, pigs, and milling timber for sale to Santo Veneer and a cattle property.

 He currently has more than 150 goats and is building his flock to a target of 300.
 He sells for 500vt/kg live weight but has a target of 700vt/kg.
-As the property is on the banks of the Sarakata River there are no rocky outcrops (although soil may be sandy).
+As the property is on the banks of the River there are no rocky outcrops (although soil may be sandy).
 Therefore he uses old engine blocks for goats to stand on.
 He also cuts and uses peroxide to clean /treat feet.
 He injects antibiotics and drenches every 6 months.
-Castrates young males at 7 months, got one young male from Syndicat Agricole (Roger) in Vila (SA).
+Castrates young males at 7 months, has previously purchased young male bucks.

-5. Stevenson is the head Santo Livestock officer with Department of Livestock.
+5. Male government livestock officer.
 His approximately 5 ha property is located at Belaru outside Luganville (hobby farm).
 He has about 10 paddocks, 3 improved with signal grass.
 He has to water all stock every weekend from the river, about 1km away.
 He is currently running 8-9 cattle as well as some pigs and approximately 20 goats, which graze freely.
-Stevenson only started livestock farming in 2015 and is currently building his flock.
+This farmer only started livestock farming in 2015 and is currently building his flock.